SICTCCS/2526-Git-Branch-Class-Anthem/README.md

 No errors in sight, or so it would seem.
 But a single user, with one strange click,
 Brought the whole system down, oh ain't that a trick.
+Try to fix but got a nervous tick.

 **[Outro]**
 And that's the tale of how we made the grade.